napframework/nap/readme.md

 To generate a solution and compile the source code you need to have installed:

 - [Qt 5](http://download.qt.io/official_releases/qt/)
-	- The precompiled package uses QT 5.11.3, although other versions are known to work.
+	- The precompiled package uses Qt 5.11.3, although other versions are known to work.
-	- Use the QT Online Installer and select the **Archive** package category to access older versions
+	- Use the Qt Online Installer and select the **Archive** package category to access older versions

 NAP depends on various other third party libraries.
 A set of compatible libraries can be downloaded from our github page.
 Put the thirdparty library directory next to the NAP source directory: